kohana/core/guide/kohana/extension.md

 ## How it works

 To understand how this works, let's look at what happens normally.
 When you use the Cookie class, [Kohana::autoload] looks for `classes/cookie.php` in the [cascading filesystem](files).
 It looks in `application`, then each module, then `system`.
 The file is found in `system` and is included.
-Of coures, `system/classes/cookie.php` is just an empty class which extends `Kohana_Cookie`.
+Of course, `system/classes/cookie.php` is just an empty class which extends `Kohana_Cookie`.
 Again, [Kohana::autoload] is called this time looking for `classes/kohana/cookie.php` which it finds in `system`.

 When you add your transparently extended cookie class at `application/classes/cookie.php` this file essentially "replaces" the file at `system/classes/cookie.php` without actually touching it.
 This happens because this time when we use the Cookie class [Kohana::autoload] looks for `classes/cookie.php` and finds the file in `application` and includes that one, instead of the one in system.